Breakthrough infections may create ‘super immunity’ to COVID, study suggests - NewsBreak

 Study co-author Marcel Curlin, M.D., said the results may indicate an “eventual end game” for the pandemic.

-“It doesn’t mean we’re at the end of the pandemic, but it points to where we’re likely to land: Once you’re vaccinated and then exposed to the virus, you’re probably going to be reasonably well-protected from future variants,” Curlin said.‘Unprecedented’ spike in wastewater COVID viral load: UC San Diego report
+“It doesn’t mean we’re at the end of the pandemic, but it points to where we’re likely to land: Once you’re vaccinated and then exposed to the virus, you’re probably going to be reasonably well-protected from future variants,” Curlin said.Exposed to COVID-19?
+What experts say you should do next

 Health officials, meanwhile, continue to encourage vaccination and booster shots as the best protection against COVID-19, especially in the face of the omicron variant’s expected dominance.